On the Number of Cosmic Strings: Discussion and results

-Let us now consider the deviation from scaling during the matter-dark energy transition, which sets a lower limit at a redshift $z_{0} \approx 0.5$ to the applicability of eq. (\ref{eqn:12}).
+Let us now consider the deviation from scaling during the matter-dark energy transition, which sets a lower limit at a redshift $z_{0} \approx 0.5$ to the applicability of eq. (\ref{eqn:14}).
 The number of cosmic string segments at $z \lesssim 1$ could be extremely small so that it would become important to understand how deviation from the scaling behavior around the present cosmological era may affect the network since an eventual network no longer scaling with matter, exponentially slowed down, could be quite difficult to detect.
 As previously mentioned, the string velocity plays an important role for detecting signatures in the CMB since it determines the amplitude of the line-like discontinuities in the CMB temperature.
-As for the gravitational lensing there is no such restriction to relativistic velocities for observation to succeed but the number of string segments in the range of optical sources could be a very small fraction of the initial number and approaching $z \lesssim 1$ it could become a small fraction even of the expected number in the effective observable (visible) universe.
-This can be seen by averaging on the values presented in Table 1 and taking into account that at $z = 1100$ because of the deviation from scaling $N^{av}(z)$ is expected to be less than the actual number.
-Thus, assuming that the most distant object we are able to observe by optical methods are located at a redshift $z = 7$, the probability to observe strings crossing the effective observable universe in the optical range is proportional to the volume of the optical sphere, having radius $d(z = 7) = B(z = 7) d_{PH}$.
-In horizon units then $p \sim B^{3}(7) = 0.24$ ($B(7) = 0.62$) and the corresponding angular size of a string eventually observed is $\sim 100^{o}$ $\left[27\right]$.
-For smaller values of the redshift the number of string segments inside the sphere becomes increasingly smaller and the angular size larger.
-For instance, at a redshift $z = 2$ the probability is reduced to $p \sim B^{3}(2) = 0.05$ ($B(2) = 0.37$) and the angular size of the string is around $\sim 134^{o}$.
-Below $z \lesssim 1$ the number of string segments inside the sphere of radius $d(z \lesssim 1)$ is expected to be so small (see Table 1) as to render detection by optical methods in this range a challenging problem unless the deviation from scaling at transition to the dark energy era is such that the decrease in reconnection events, whose effect is to increase the density of strings and the time needed to reach equilibrium, may somewhat compensate the eventual dilution by exponential expansion maintaining the number of strings to a detectable level.
+As for the gravitational lensing there is no such restriction to relativistic velocities for observation to succeed but the number of string segments in the range of optical sources could be a very small fraction of the initial number and approaching $z \lesssim 1$ it could become a small fraction even of the expected number in the actually observable universe.
+This can be clearly seen from the values of $N(z)$ for $z \in (0.5,7]$ presented in Table 2 for field theory cosmic strings and in Tables 3 and 4 for string theory cosmic superstrings.